Volusia County

 Program Overview

-Volusia County, through a Florida Department of Environmental Protection Grant, was approved for $2.2 million to provide rebates to property owners for up to ten thousand dollars ($10,000.00) per septic system upgrade using registered septic system contractors and state licensed plumbers at a single or two-family residence or mobile home on a lot less than one acre.
-Upgrades of conventional septic systems in the Priority Focus Area (PFA) are intended to reduce nitrogen contributions to DeLeon Springs.
+The Florida Department of Environmental Protection has approved Volusia County to provide rebates to property owners for up to $10,000 per septic system upgrade using registered septic system contractors or state-licensed plumbers at a single- or two-family residence or mobile home, or non-profit owned and operated site.
+Upgrades of existing conventional septic systems in the Priority Focus Area (PFA) are intended to reduce nitrogen contributions to DeLeon Springs.
+Please follow these instructions on how to search a property in the PFA.

-The Program offers rebates only in the Priority Focus Area (PFA) of DeLeon Springs.
-The rebates are available for payment directly to certified septic system installers and licensed plumbers retained by property owners to upgrade existing systems and must be pre‐approved by the County and permitted by Department of Health, prior to the commencement of work.
+The program offers rebates only in the Priority Focus Area (PFA) of DeLeon Springs.
+The rebates are available for payment directly to certified septic system installers and licensed plumbers retained by property owners to upgrade existing conventional systems and must be pre‐approved by the County and permitted by the Department of Health prior to the commencement of work.

 NEED SUPPORT?